top of page

 The Truth Helps

-In his book, Why The Best Are The Best, former Boston Celtics assistant coach spoke of what it means to be coachable.
+In his book, Why The Best Are The Best, former Boston Celtics assistant coach wrote about what it means to be coachable.
 “We’ve all heard the expression that ‘the truth hurts.’
 I do not believe this at all—provided you have the right mindset.
 The truth may make your ears red with embarrassment, but the truth actually helps, not hurts.
 That is the mindset that all the great ones live by.
 When Kevin Garnett first joined the Celtics, he met with Doc Rivers and asked Doc to tell him the truth if he was going to be his best and the team was going to be its best.”

 There is a difference between something being hurtful and something being harmful.
-If one of your teammates is telling you that you are not working hard enough, it might be a little hurtful, but they are not telling you that to harm you or because they want to embarrass you, they are trying to help you.
+If one of your teammates is telling you that you are not working hard enough, it might be a little hurtful, but they are not telling you that to harm you or because they want to embarrass you, they are trying to help.

 The difference between thinking the truth hurts and thinking the truth helps depends on if you are focused on the big picture or if you are focused on your current feelings.
 When you are focused on how you feel in the moment of being coached and held accountable, you are only thinking about how hurtful the truth is.
 When you are focused on being the best basketball player you can be, you understand that being coached and being held accountable can help you get there, so instead of getting defensive, you welcome it.